Hutong/胡同 in Shanghai

 I am more of a country person so Hutong always interests me and I wanted to find out more in the Shanghai Hutong.
 I was hoping to capture the scene of Shanghai women wearing the qipao walking in the hutong of old Shanghai.

 Hutong or Longtang in Shanghai is narrow streets or alleys with old buildings from ancient times.
 Since I could not find any Qipao woman, (I actually knew the chances are slim) hence I gave up and navigate to go to Yuyuan.
 It is quite hard to find the entrance of Yuyuan as I am almost lost in the Hutong.

 Clothes were hang between two roofs top, quite an interesting sight in Hutong.

-Hutong can be found more in Beijing and it normally formed by lines of Shiheyuan/四合院 – house with courtyard surrounded by buildings on all four sides.
+Hutong can be found more in Beijing and it normally formed by lines of Shiheyuan/四合院 – house with a courtyard surrounded by buildings on all four sides.

 Aging Population in Hutong

-I noticed most people who stay in Hutong are old people, the young all go to live in the modern apartments which have better facilities.
+I noticed most people who stay in Hutong are old people, the young all go to live in modern apartments which have better facilities.

 Yu Garden/ 豫园